mv30/cmpe273-lab1/assignments/assignment1/README.md

 step 4: plese update the mongo connection string in configs/mysql_to_mongo.json at "MONGO_CONNECTION_STRING" tag and ensure     mongo server is running

-step 3: run the client with : python3 ./src/client.py
+step 5: run the client with : python3 ./src/client.py

-step 4: run the server with : python3 src/init_server.py
+step 6: run the server with : python3 src/init_server.py

+step 7: please pg_recvlogical -d postgres --slot test_slot --drop-slot to ensure that slot is free for use.